oscvrhrr/lumaa-spring-2025-swe/solution.md

 | login user | POST | /auth/login |
 | register user | POST | /auth/register |

+To access the `task` resource, you must include a token in the `Authorization` header using the Bearer scheme:

 ## Tasks
 | Description | Method | URL |
 | ----------- | ------ | --- |